Midnight Hole NC – Great Smoky Mountain National Park

 Next to the parking lot is a really nice picnic area next to Big Creek.
 This is a great place for families with younger children, as the water is a great depth for wading and splashing.

-Midnight hole has more shallow areas as well, but not many.
-Most of the water areas in Midnight Hole are a 1 -2 feet, minimum and the current is fairly strong, so small children should be watched closely.
+Midnight Hole has more shallow areas as well, but few.
+Most of the water areas in Midnight Hole are 1-2 feet deep 2 feet, minimum, and the current is fairly strong, so small children should be watched closely.

 Mouse Creek Falls